How It Works

 Please note: all program benefits are dependent upon availability of funding, a family’s continued financial eligibility, and adherence to CSF program requirements.

 CSF Scholarship Policies and Requirements

-- Every family must contribute at least $500 per year towards tuition for their child/children, and each CSF scholar must achieve an attendance rate of at least 90%.
+- Every family must contribute at least $500 per year towards tuition for their child/children (paid to the school), and each CSF scholar must achieve an attendance rate of at least 90%.

 - CSF parents/guardians must complete an online parent survey in the spring.

 - To transfer your scholarship to another school, your child’s former school must complete an Exit Confirmation Form.
 Your child's scholarship will not be transferred until the school confirms your family is current on your payments.
 The new school must then complete a School Commitment Form.

 - Your child must comply with school standards.
 If your child is expelled from school, your child will lose his/her scholarship with no option to renew.
 This does not affect sibling’s scholarships.